sacrosanctic/svelte-patterns/docs/published/getting-started-with-vscode.md

 ## Custom File labels

 Sveltekit's [filesystem-based router](https://svelte.dev/docs/kit/routing) gives every file the same name.
 Which can be difficult to distinguish when multiple are open.
 VSCode's custom label feature can help clear this up.
+Open `.vscode/settings.json` and add the following.

 ```json [settings.json]
 {